SAP-samples/btp-end-to-end-scenario-use-cases/build-code/README.md

 ## Pre-requisite
 > [!Note]
-> For this hands-on we have already set up the below pre-requsite steps.
+> For this hands-on we have already set up the below pre-requisite steps.
 You can directly proceed with  the exercises

 1. [Setup SAP Build Code  in SAP BTP](./document/prerequisites.md)
 2. [Register an SAP S/4HANA Cloud system in your SAP SAP Business Technology Platform (BTP)](./document/add-remote-service/s4hana-cloud-to-btp-connectivity.md)